 4. EDUCATION AND DAYCARES

-There are so many options for day cares and schools in Jersey City that we couldn’t possibly list them all here.
-Please, check some options at the JCFamilies Education Guide 2017-18
+There are so many options for daycares and schools in Jersey City that we couldn’t possibly list them all here.
+Please, check some options at the JCFamilies Education Guide 2022-2023

 Some things to know and/or think about when starting your school search:

-- In addition, many downtown and Hamilton Park families choose private, Montessori, religious, or cooperative education options for their young children because they allow parents more flexibility and can be closer to home than the public option.
+- In addition, many families choose private, Montessori, religious, or cooperative education options for their young children because they allow parents more flexibility and can be closer to home than the public option.

 - Nannys and au pairs are also very common for parents who choose in-home care for their babies.

 JCFamilies organizes the JC Education Fair & the JC Summer Camp Fair every year.
-Check our webpage for updates.
+Check our events page for updates.

 5. FITNESS & WELLNESS

 Being active is essential for both physical and mental health.
-Check out our list of local fitness and wellness clubs to find the one that works best for your needs, location and budget.
+Check out our list of local fitness and wellness clubs to find the one that best suits your needs, location, and budget.

-It’s comforting to know that you and your family are well taken care of with a great group of health care providers in the neighborhood.
-Our list here is a helpful guide for newbies in the neighborhood.
+It’s comforting to know that you and your family are well taken care of with a great group of healthcare providers in town.
+Our list here is a helpful guide for newbies in the neighborhood!